ua-snap/sea-ice-atlas/README.md

 To deploy data for this application, the steps are:

  1. Obtain the updated data file, and be aware that if the file has structural changes some coding may be needed to support it.
 Double check that the bounding box and nodata value(s) are consistent with our existing infrastructure with the ```gdalinfo``` command.
-The bounding box and NoData value(s) should look like this:
+The bounding box should look like this:

      ```
      $ gdalinfo <filename>